ykoseali/tetris-2048/README.md

 o   def rotation(): Method rotates tetrominos clockwise.
 Copies tile matrix array to avoid losing data and move each tile on the original array using (x,y) = (y, n - 1 -x).

 o   def hard_drop(): Method to make hard drop.
 This method basically places the active tetromino immediately on the lowest available tile.

-DIVISION OF RESPONSIBILITIES

-Before we started working together on the project, a meeting was held and everyone shared what they had done.
-After the meeting, everyone continued to work on the code they developed.
-At the second meeting at the end of the day, it was decided to work on the file developed by Işıl and Yiğit.
-Yiğit continued to work on Tetris_2048.py, Işıl on game_grid.py and tile.py, and İlayda on tetromino.py.
-Lastly, the files that came back to Işıl were checked and edited.
-After a few revisions, Işıl shared the final version of the code with Yiğit and İlayda in a final meeting.
-After everyone approved, work was done on the presentation.
-After making the presentation, everyone transferred their work to the report and the report was completed.